Stability of non-proper functions: Abstract

 \section{Abstract}

-The purpose of this paper is to give a sufficient condition for (strong) stability of non-proper smooth functions (with respect to the Whitney $C^\infty$--topology).
-We introduce the notion of end-triviality of smooth mappings, which concerns behavior of mappings around the ends of the source manifolds, and show that a Morse function is stable if it is end-trivial at any point in its discriminant.
+The purpose of this paper is to give a sufficient condition for (strong) stability of non-proper smooth functions (with respect to the Whitney $C^\infty$-topology).
+We show that a Morse function is stable if it is end-trivial at any point in its discriminant, where end-triviality (which is also called local triviality at infinity) is a property concerning behavior of functions around the ends of the source manifolds.
 We further show that a Morse function $f:N\to \R$ is strongly stable (i.e.~there exists a continuous mapping $g\mapsto (\Phi_g,\phi_g)\in\Diff(N)\times \Diff(\R)$ such that $\phi_g\circ g\circ \Phi_g =f$ for any $g$ close to $f$) if (and only if) $f$ is quasi-proper.
 This result yields existence of a strongly stable but not infinitesimally stable function.
-Applying our result on stability, we also show that a locally stable Nash function on $\R^n$ is stable if it satisfies some mild condition on its gradient, and as a corollary, that the following non-proper function is stable (where $k\in \{1,\ldots,n-1\}$):
+Applying our result on stability, we give a reasonable sufficient condition for stability of Nash functions, and show that any Nash function becomes stable after a generic linear perturbation.